Tibia: Surfaces

 The anterior surfaces of the condyles are continuous with one another, forming a large somewhat flattened area; this area is triangular, broad above, and perforated by large vascular foramina; narrow below where it ends in a large oblong elevation, the tuberosity of the tibia, which gives attachment to the patellar ligament; a bursa intervenes between the deep surface of the ligament and the part of the bone immediately above the tuberosity.

 Posteriorly, the condyles are separated from each other by a shallow depression, the posterior intercondyloid fossa, which gives attachment to part of the posterior cruciate ligament of the knee-joint.
 The medial condyle presents posteriorly a deep transverse groove, for the insertion of the tendon of the semimembranosus.

 Its medial surface is convex, rough, and prominent; it gives attachment to the medial collateral ligament.

 The lateral condyle presents posteriorly a flat articular facet, nearly circular in form, directed downward, backward, and lateralward, for articulation with the head of the fibula.
 Its lateral surface is convex, rough, and prominent in front: on it is an eminence, situated on a level with the upper border of the tuberosity and at the junction of its anterior and lateral surfaces, for the attachment of the iliotibial band.
 Just below this a part of the extensor digitorum longus takes origin and a slip from the tendon of the biceps femoris is inserted.

 Shaft

 The shaft or body of the tibia is triangular in cross-section and forms three borders: an anterior, medial, and lateral or interosseous border.
 These three borders form three surfaces: the medial, lateral, and posterior.

-The forward flat part of the tibia is called the fibia, often confused with the fibula.